-\$11.9 million in letters of credit were issued in addition to the \$17.6 million borrowings that were outstanding.
-Interest rate may be reduced to 11% if the Company's trailing 12 month adjusted EBITDA is greater than \$200 million.
+^{(1) \$11.9} million in letters of credit were issued in addition to the \$17.6 million borrowings that were outstanding.
+(2) Interest rate may be reduced to 11% if the Company's trailing 12 month adjusted EBITDA is greater than \$200 million.

 (3) Based on LIBOR + margin (grid-based margin is currently 3.5%).

-If Term Loan-tranche B and Senior Secured Notes have not been refinanced prior to July 2018, maturity accelerates to 1 July 2018.
-(4)
+(4) If Term Loan-tranche B and Senior Secured Notes have not been refinanced prior to July 2018, maturity accelerates to 1 July 2018.

-The Company entered into a \$20 million credit facility with Centerbridge Partners L.P. in January 2017, subsequent to the date of (5) the financial statements.
+The Company entered into a \$20 million credit facility with Centerbridge Partners L.P. in January 2017, subsequent to the date of the financial statements.
 The Company and Centerbridge also modified certain terms of Term Loans A and B. See additional disclosure in Note 33.

 The Company's ABL facility provides for a commitment of up to \$40.0 million in revolving borrowings and other extensions of credit such as for letters of credit.
 This facility is a secured loan with a first-priority lien on the issuer's and guarantors' accounts receivable, inventories, and cash.
-Scheduled maturity is the earliest of (i) 90 days prior to the maturity of Existing Senior Secured Notes (or any Indebtedness refinancing the security) (ii) 90 days prior to the maturity of Term Loan A (or any Indebtedness refinancing the security) (iii) 90 days prior to the maturity of Term Loan A (or any Indebtedness refinancing the security) or (iv) 29 May 2020.
+Scheduled maturity is the earliest of (i) 90 days prior to the maturity of Existing Senior Secured Notes (or any Indebtedness refinancing the security) (ii) 90 days prior to the maturity of Term Loan A (or any Indebtedness refinancing the security) (iii) 90 days prior to the maturity of Term Loan B (or any Indebtedness refinancing the maturity of the security) or (iv) 29 May 2020.
 Pricing for the facility is based on LIBOR plus a grid- based spread, which spread currently is 3.5%.
 The facility does not include ongoing financial maintenance covenants.
 Certain restrictions under the facility currently limit maximum borrowings to \$35.0 million and require \$5.0 million in cash to be held in a restricted account with the lender.
-These restricted borrowings and two consecutive quarters as it relates to the restricted cash.
+These restrictions will be lifted if the Company satisfies a 1.0x fixed charge coverage test for four consecutive quarters related to the restricted borrowings and two consecutive quarters as it relates to the restricted cash.